HP21MX/7906 Disk Simulation

 This package contains a bootable SimH HP2100 7906 disk image containing a HP-IPL/OS-based disk menu and several old-comp and old-comp-style programs to run.
 The disk image can also be directly copied to an IDE disk, connected to a HP2113E or compatible CPU using an 8052-based interface, and booted without change other than reconfiguring the software/hardware to use the same device slots.

-Here's the system in operation... (in Konsole running under Ubuntu)
+Here's the main menu... (in Xterm running under Ubuntu)

 Notes...